The latest episode of The Orville

 The not so hidden base message of this whole story is one of inclusion and acceptance.
 In fact, this is sort of Seth McFarland’s modus operandi.
 In his story telling and in this series, robots are now dating real women.
 There is also a woman whom is the muscle of the group.
 She has super human strength because she was born on a planet with extreme gravity like Superman.
 The point is, he usually has an idea associated with many of his episodes of how to be or how not to be as a human.

-In this episode, like all others, Seth takes every available opportunity at comedy and does it well.
+This episode, The Orville lasting Impressions, it is like all others, Seth takes every available opportunity at comedy and does it well.
 I mean seriously, the movie, “A 1000 Ways to Die in The Old West”, holy crap that is funny.
 However, somehow, the Family Guy creator has recently taken his comedic genius to a different place.
 I have followed him for years and have not seen him seriously explore drama in such a layered way.
 While he has taken opportunities to use comedy to bring humility to drama.
 This series is the first time I have been aware that he actually went there.
 He disconnected comedy and allowed the vulnerability of judgement of his story telling and intellect to become present.

 The crew of the Orville were most intrigued by the cell phone.
 In fact, Lt.
 Gordon Malloy took a special interest in the device.
 Beside Lt.
 Malloy’s interest in the phone, Lt.
 Commander Bortis, who is an analog of Lt.
 Commander Worf from Star Trek.
 However, as it turns out, Maclan, the species of Bortis and his mate Klyden are super sensitive to nicotine addiction.
 Bortis first started eating a cigarette, not really understanding them, and he loved the smell and could not seem to put the things down.
 Eventually, along with his mate Klyden, the two started smoking, becoming quickly addicted.
 They were soon smoking casually everywhere on the ship.
 Bortis was even smoking on the bridge while on duty until he was sort of relived for doing so.